tytydraco/yessleep/out/I_married_and_killed_my_now_exwife_I_dont_regret_it_one_bit.md

 Harry dropped to his knees, and I straightened up, fashioning my expression back to vacant.
 I wanted to help him.
 He couldn't stand up, his head bowed.
 If I was going to kill her, though, I had to catch her off guard.

 Esme appeared, a blur of golden curls and fluffy pink.
 She was noticeably older too.
-Esme Song was still beautiful, almost breathtakingly so.
+Esme Lockhart was still beautiful, almost breathtakingly so.
 Her expression may have looked maturer, but that psychotic gleam was still there, twinkling in her eyes.
 “Harry,” her voice was more of a bird-like squawk.

-I stayed frozen, watching the girl march over to him, entangling her arms around him.
+I stayed frozen, watching the girl march over to him, entangling her arms around his waist.
 “You do realize it's bad luck for the groom to see his bride the night before.”
 Harry didn't fight back when she pulled out a silk cloth, wrapping it around his eyes, her hand slipping over his mouth.
 Esme’s lips found his ear, and I heard every word.
 This was the first time I'd heard her actually scared.

 “Since you're *insistent* on ruining our perfect day, I want to give you your wedding present early.”
 Esme’s voice was silky smooth, sultry.
 She held him like a toy, rocking him side to side.
 Harry didn't move, crumpling in her arms.
 His frenzied eyes found mine.